 Once a user is set up, they are sorted into one of two primary communities.
 One is for users aged 13 to 17 and the other for users aged 18+.
 They are then able to send messages, video chat, and livestream.
-While Yubo makes users become friends on the platform before they can communicate, its features encourage users not to be a “boredo” and to “multiply” their friends to “100,000,000” by using tags and participating in livestreams as a “watcher or a streamer” even if they are uncomfortable.
+While Yubo makes users become friends on the platform before they can communicate, its features encourage users to “multiply” their friends to “100,000,000” by using tags and participating in livestreams as a “watcher or a streamer” even if they are uncomfortable.
 The platform is designed to promote the feeling of ‘Fear Of Missing Out’ (FOMO).

 Livestreams (“lives”) can have up to 10 contributors involved with unlimited viewers.
 Users can join livestreams with their camera and/or sound switched off.
 Streamers and viewers can then add each other as friends.

-Users can use a “profile sharing” feature to introduce their friends to other users.
-They can also find friends through “Swipes” (similar to popular dating app Tinder).
+Profile sharing feature allows users to introduce their friends to other users.
+They can also find friends through “swipes” (similar to popular dating app Tinder).

-Users can engage in games with each other, like “To be Honest” (a truth-based game for livestreams) and “Would You Rather” (users pick between two options and can see who else chose the same option).
+Games provide a way to engage with each other, like “To be Honest” (a truth-based game for livestreams) and “Would You Rather” (users pick between two options and can see who else chose the same option).

-All users can now use tags to help link their interests to other users.
+Tags help link interests to other users.
 This aims for friendships to be made based on shared hobbies and interests.

-Yubucks are an in-platform currency that can be purchased starting from £5.99, which users can put towards “powers” – three options (spotlights, boosts, and turbos) for boosting profile popularity and visibility.
+Yubucks are an in-platform currency that can be purchased for “powers” – three options (spotlights, boosts, and turbos) for boosting profile popularity and visibility.